Pursue Your Passions

 Student Organization Travel

-If your student organization plans on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: All University travel is currently suspended.
+If your student organization plans on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: Travel is currently limited to 20-mile radius.

 - Submit the event and provide details of the travel request.
 Student Involvement will request additional information if necessary and either approve or deny the event.